 Prevention here is key.
 Once mold is actively growing and has made it through to the foam in the seats, it’s a huge problem that is hard to fix.

-Though generally, a vehicle should be able to withstand a good amount of humidity while being stored, really high humidity for long periods has been a problem for me.
+Though generally, a vehicle should be able to withstand a good amount of humidity while being stored, really high humidity for long periods has been a problem.
 I left a truck in 70-95% humidity for a couple of months and came back to mold growth.
 No known water intrusion.

-Many others in the Pacific North West and similar climates have left vehicles sitting to come back to visible mold growing (and not from leaks).
+Many others in the Pacific North West or in semi-tropical and tropical areas have left vehicles sitting to come back to visible mold growing (and not from leaks).

 I would check on the vehicle (or have someone check on it), both to empty the dehumidifiers and possibly to dry the vehicle out actively with heat and airing every few days if necessary.